Do you provide specific support for your remote workforce?

 By checking in with teams daily or weekly, depending on how experienced the team is with remote work.

-We developed a new intranet for leading intellectual property firm FB Rice that compiles useful team information such as staff codes, photos and whether someone is out of the office at that time.
+The Elcom team, for example, developed a new intranet for leading intellectual property firm FB Rice that compiles useful team information such as staff codes, photos and whether someone is out of the office at that time.
 These types of features, as well as the ability to share and celebrate organisational successes, has helped to connect staff working from different offices and from home.

 5. Hire with Hybrid in Mind